tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 Even if a technical writer's job is to focus on the how and what, more than the why behind the product, technical writers should have a larger sense of product story that helps structure and direct the technical content.
 Ideally, the shape of documentation should be constructed around this higher-level story.
 Task-based documentation should support tasks that align with the developer journey, and that developer journey is focused around a story.

+{: .takeaway}
+Look to see if marketing content covers the higher-level content needs in the documentation overview.
+If so, you could simply link to the marketing content, or alternatively, put a more technical, matter-of-fact spin on the same content, perhaps in a more abbreviated way and with fewer superlatives.

-## Cause 5: UX's influence on intuitiveness
+## Cause 5: UX's influence on intuitiveness implies that long overviews run counter to good product design

 Another reason why product overviews are anemic is due to UX's influence with intuitiveness.
 This scenario is more common with non-developer docs, but the idea is that products should be intuitive and naturally address mental models and problem scenarios that customers have, without the need for extensive explanations.
 Why would you need to explain a product in depth to the users who you built it for?
 If something needs a deep explanation, it probably isn't well-designed and intuitive for that audience.
 (Fabrizio Ferri mentioned this point during a thread on Write the Docs Slack.)

+Achieving intuitiveness in your product is a common goal of UX design.
 In [What makes intuitive products intuitive?](https://uxdesign.cc/what-makes-intuitive-products-intuitive-52f52f12c3b5), Scott Kitchell argues that a product is intuitive when it matches the mental model of the user.
 Scott says, "Intuitiveness can be created by designing every part of a product in reference to a mental model, and then promoting the mental model through the UI and marketing."

 Mental models are the logic and theories in our heads that make sense of the world around us.
 For example, in mountain biking, a common product for seats is a "dropper post," which lets bikers dynamically raise or lower the seat post height by pressing a button on the handlebars.
 Why would one need such a button and the ability to quickly raise or lower the seat height without getting off your bike to adjust it?
 If you're into mountain biking, you know that climbing dirt/gravel hills requires you to sit back while keeping weight on the back tire for traction, so you might need to lower the seat quickly on the climb, but then revert to regular height for other scenarios.

 In short, if you're part of the intended audience, you already have a rationale for the feature and don't need extensive conceptual docs explaining the scenario and reason for the product.
 You won't see extensive conceptual docs for dropper posts product detail pages.
 The need is already felt by the intended audience.

 The problem in tech comm is that tech writers are usually outsiders to the domain, looking in at the product.
 We don't share the same mental model as our users.
 As a result, many details don't immediately make sense.
 Kitchell says,